joaomelo/lib-template/README.md

 The intension I wrote a [blog post]() that details the workflow and you can read it to get more insight on how to use the workflow

+For evenry effect your master brach is now you production eviroment.
+That demands some mindset adjustment, because you will keeo the development in braches and protect who and how can push code to master.

+If you don't like that aprroach make sure to delete the .github folder or adjust trigger event in `npm-publish` workflow file.

+# Editor Configuration

+lauch.json is ther to link to my debug profile in chrome.
+That is iseful to debug stuff without extensions getting in the way.

+The jsconfig is there to explicit teel vscode this is a javascript (and not a typescript project), since i had some conflicts in the past and make the editor recognize folder alias used in the webpack configurations.

+If you don't use vscode just delete de folder and root file.
+If you use vscode and have your own setup go ahead and delete also.

 ## Wrapping up